Gufran/gufran.github.io/_posts/2015-08-08-why-so-visible.markdown

 ---

-My programming career goes all the way back to my first year in college when I started freelancing.
-All I knew about programming at that time was stuff I was taught in school, and a really bad cocktail of functional and object oriented language concepts.
-I also knew that you have these cheeky `public`, `private`, `protected` and `final` keywords in _almost every_ object oriented language to set the visibility of a method or variable.
-What I didn't know was, why would you ever need anything other than `public` visibility?
-I mean what's the point of a class variable if you can't even access it, right?
-OK, maybe you can use `protected` in some cases but `private`.. guuh!
-Why have two different keywords for similar functionality?

-And then I learned things.
-I read a lot of books, so many coding horrors, a plethora of code, and I participated in conversations, asked questions and sometimes got yelled at, but in the end I learned so many cool things.
-Cool things that I wasn't sure I should share with anyone, because they'll yell at me and put up an argument about having opinions (_no shit, boy_).
+Note: _I removed a bunch of introductary text which used to be here._

-All that until I came across this talk by Marco Ocramius, [Extremely Defensive PHP](https://www.youtube.com/watch?v=vS0Nn_ncH-8), thanks to [Rahul](https://twitter.com/@librianrahul) for sharing it.
+I came across this talk by Marco Ocramius, [Extremely Defensive PHP](https://www.youtube.com/watch?v=vS0Nn_ncH-8).
 In this talk Marco discussed extremely defensive programming practices in PHP; practices that work well for long lived projects.
-And this talk [inspired me](http://ocramius.github.io/extremely-defensive-php/#/15) a lot that I finally decided to write this blog post.
+This talk [inspired me](http://ocramius.github.io/extremely-defensive-php/#/15) to put down my own ideas in this post.

 The gist of the talk is that you should be writing _stupid proof_ code.
 Code that can only be used in a way that you made it to be used for.
 No one should be able to use the code in any other manner than is specified.
 It's a really good talk and I recommend that you go ahead and watch the video.
 Marco covered a lot of ground on visibility and accessibility in his [blog post](http://ocramius.github.io/blog/when-to-declare-classes-final/), and I am going to put my thoughts on top of this very blog post.